alexbigkid/abkEnv/README.md

 | abk_pl         | powerline custom theme will be installed into custom/themes/abk_pl                                              |
 | history        | default config of the the oh-my-bash has a bug it will be corrected in lib/history.sh                           |
 | Cascadia fonts | Cascadia fonts needed to display power line symbols.
 It will be installed, but config needs to be done manually |

+### MacOS default shell config:
+- to check which shell your terminal is running: echo $SHELL
+- if you want to change to bash: chsh -s /bin/bash
+- if you want to change to zsh: chsh -s /bin/zsh

+### MacOS Terminal: powerline 10k configuration (supported only by zsh)
+- if you changed to zsh shell for first time, you will be automatically requested to configure powerline 10k
+- to customize your powerline 10k prompt, execute: p10k configure
+- follow the p10k config steps to your liking
+- the p10k configuration is saved in the file: ~/.p10k.zsh
+- the p10k is initialization is happening in the ~/.zshrc.
+Youwill see p10k line added after executing: p10k configure

 ### MacOS Terminal: custom theme and font configuration